tdobson/snowy/README.md

 # Snowy API

-Snowy API is a Node.js-based backend system designed to interact with a MySQL database.
-It provides a JSON API for various operations, primarily focused on user management, and serves information to a front-end application - called Alcazar 1.0 which is based on  React.
+Snowy API is a comprehensive backend system designed for managing solar panel installations and related processes.
+It is built on Node.js and interacts with a MySQL database, providing a JSON API for various operations.
+The system is primarily focused on user management, project tracking, and integration with external data sources like Google Sheets.

-## Overview
+## Features

-The API is built using Express, Sequelize ORM, and MySQL.
-It adheres to the MVC (Model-View-Controller) architecture, ensuring a clear separation of concerns.
-The project is structured to be robust, maintainable, and scalable.
+- **User Management**: Create, read, update, and delete user information.
+Includes authentication and password reset functionalities.
+- **Project Management**: Manage solar panel installation projects, including details like client information, site data, and project status.
+- **Data Import**: Import data from Google Sheets into the Snowy database, facilitating seamless integration of external data sources.
+- **Authentication**: Secure routes with JWT-based authentication middleware.
+- **Error Handling**: Centralized error handling for consistent API responses.
+- **API Documentation**: Interactive API documentation using Swagger.

-## Libraries Used
+## Technologies

+- **Node.js**: JavaScript runtime for building the server-side application.
-- **Express**: Web application framework for Node.js, used for routing and middleware.
+- **Express**: Web framework for Node.js, used for routing and middleware.
 - **Sequelize**: Promise-based ORM for Node.js, used for database operations.
 - **MySQL**: Database system used for data storage.
 - **Swagger**: API documentation and exploration tool.
-- **Morgan**: HTTP request logger middleware.
-- **Helmet**: Middleware for securing HTTP headers.
-- **Cors**: Middleware for enabling CORS (Cross-Origin Resource Sharing).
-- **Body-parser**: Middleware for parsing incoming request bodies.
+- **JWT (JSON Web Tokens)**: Used for secure authentication.
+- **Bcryptjs**: Library for hashing and comparing passwords.
+- **Nodemailer**: (Not visible installed yet) for sending emails, like password reset emails.

+## Getting Started

+1. Clone the repository.
+2. Install dependencies: `npm install`.
+3. Set up your MySQL database and update the `./config/config.json` file with your database credentials.
+4. Run the server: `npm start`.
+5. Access the API at: `http://localhost:3000/`.
+6. Explore the API documentation at: `http://localhost:3000/api-docs`.

 ## Directory Structure

-- `./tests`: Contains test files, such as `users.test.js`, indicating the use of a testing framework like Jest.
-- `./routes`: Holds API route definitions. `userRoutes.js` defines routes for user operations, and `index.js` serves as a central router file.
-- `./models`: Contains Sequelize models like `user.js`, defining data structures and relationships. `index.js` exports the Sequelize instance.
+- `./models`: Sequelize models for database tables.
-- `./config`: Configuration files, including `swagger.js` for Swagger setup and `config.json` for database settings.
-- `./index.js`: Main application entry point.
-Sets up middleware, routes, error handling, and server initialization.
+- `./routes`: Express routes for handling API requests.
+- `./controllers`: Controllers to handle the logic for each route.
+- `./middleware`: Custom Express middleware, including authentication and error handling.
+- `./utils`: Utility functions, including helpers for hashing passwords and managing import events.
-- `./import-scripts-app-script`: Google Apps Script files for importing data into the system from external sources.
+- `./import-scripts-app-script`: Google Apps Script files for importing data.
-- `./database`: SQL scripts for database setup, including schema and initial data loading.
-- `./middleware`: Custom Express middleware, such as `validation.js`, `errorHandler.js`, and `authentication.js`.
-- `./docs`: Contains Swagger documentation in `swagger.yaml`.
+- `./docs`: Swagger API documentation.
-- `./utils`: Utility functions and helpers, like `helpers.js`.
-- `./controllers`: Controllers like `usersController` that handle the logic for routes.

-### Additional Notes on Specific Files

-- `./package.json`: Defines project metadata and dependencies.
-- `./middleware/validation.js`: Placeholder for request validation logic.
-- `./middleware/errorHandler.js`: Centralized error handling middleware.
+- `./config`: Configuration files, including database and Swagger setup.

+## API Endpoints

+- **User Routes**: `/users` for managing users.
+- **Project Routes**: `/projects` for managing projects.
-- `./middleware/authentication.js`: Middleware for handling JWT-based authentication.
+- **Authentication Routes**: `/auth` for user authentication.
-- `./utils/helpers.js`: Utility functions for common tasks.
-- `./controllers/usersController`: Contains functions for handling user-related routes.

-### Import Scripts in `./import-scripts-app-script`

-These Google Apps Script files (`import_clients.gs`, `import_dno.gs`, `importRegion.gs`, etc.) are used for importing data from Google Sheets into the Snowy database.
-They establish database connections, prepare SQL statements, and handle data transformation and insertion.
-This allows for seamless integration of external data sources into the Snowy system.

-## Design Decisions

-- **Sequelize ORM**: Facilitates database operations, migrations, and seeders without writing raw SQL.
-It's also database agnostic.
-- **Swagger**: Provides interactive documentation, allowing users to test endpoints directly.
-- **Middleware Choices**: Reflects a focus on security (`helmet`), logging (`morgan`), and functionality (`cors`, `body-parser`).
-- **Centralized Error Handling**: Ensures uniform error responses.
-- **Sequential Database Connection**: Guarantees that the app starts only after a successful database connection.

-## Development and Deployment

-- Install dependencies: `npm install`
-- Start the development server: `npm start`
-- Configure MySQL based on `./config/config.json`.
-Adjust settings for different environments.

-## API Documentation

-Access the interactive API documentation at `http://localhost:3000/api-docs`.

-## Future Improvements
+## Future Enhancements

-- Integrate JWT or other authentication methods.
-- Expand the testing suite with Jest or Mocha.
+- Expand testing suite for robustness.
+- Implement rate limiting and additional security checks.
+- Explore integration with additional external services.

 ## Contributing

-Contributions are welcome.
-Please submit issues, fork the repository, and send pull requests.
+Contributions to the Snowy API are welcome.
+Please follow the standard fork-and-pull request workflow.

----
+## License

+This project is all rights reserved.